-Knowing what money is coming in (income) and what money is going out (expenses) is critical in order to determine where to begin taking steps to fix the problem.
+Knowing what money is coming in (income) and what money is going out (expenses) is critical when determining steps to fix the problem.

-Consider only using the credit card with the most favorable terms.
-You should also try to limit the number of credit cards you have -- too many open lines of credit may have a negative impact on your credit score.
+Consider using your credit card with the most favorable terms and limit the number of credit cards you have -- too many open lines of credit may have a negative impact on your credit score.
 See the Your Credit Score fact sheet for more details.